BCLab-UNM/Swarmathon-Docs/Competition Rules.md

    7.3.
 Because custom Arduino code requires extra logistics at the competition we need to know which teams will have modified Ardiono code well before the competition. **Teams planning to modify the Arduino code must notify us at info@nasaswarmathon.com by Feb 10th, 2018.**

-   7.4. **The rover status message must be modified to contain with a preceeding "+" symbol.
+   7.4. **The rover status message must be modified to contain with a preceding "+" symbol.
 We will reload the stock arduino code after a run where custom arduino code was used.**

    7.5.
 Teams participating in the Virtual competition are also allowed to modify any parts of the code base, including adding or deleting ROS packages, **with the exception** of `/simulation`, `/src/rqt_rover_gui`, and `/src/gazebo_plugins`, which **may not** be modified.